Babybeloff/github-slideshow/_posts/0000-01-02-Babybeloff.md

 ---
-layout: slide
+layout: website
-title: "Welcome to our second slide!"
+title: "Welcome to our second slide of the website!"
 ---
 Your text
-Use the left arrow to go back!
+Use the left arrow to go back a slide!